Solutions

 You want to retain working capital across the year.

-Premium funding turns a single large outflow into ten manageable ones, keeping cash available for committee-approved spend that actually builds asset value.
+Premium funding turns a single large outflow into nine manageable ones, keeping cash available for committee-approved spend that actually builds asset value.

 02 / ALIGN TO LEVIES